Step 1: Sketch Design or Use an Image

-I’ve never gotten an embroidery file correct on the first try.
 There’s always room for improvement!
-To test out my design, I prepare a test piece of fabric that matches my final fabric as closely as possible.
-I use the same stabilizer and the exact same fabric if possible.
-For t-shirts, I try to find a similar fabric (usually knit).
+To test out your design, prepare a test piece of fabric that matches your final fabric as closely as possible.
+Use the same stabilizer and the exact same fabric if possible.
+For t-shirts, try to find a similar fabric (usually knit).
 Knits need a lot of stabilization.

-I sew out the design, watching the machine to make sure that there aren’t any surprises.
-I’m watching for gaps that indicate that the fabric has been distorted.
+Sew out the design, watching the machine to make sure that there aren’t any surprises.
+Watch out for gaps that indicate that the fabric has been distorted.
 I’m also watching for areas where stitches are piling up too closely and the machine is having trouble sewing, which indicates that the stitch density is too high.
-Finally, of course, I’m watching in giddy anticipation to see my design for the first time! :)

-Then I go back and tweak my design.
-Hopefully it only takes a few tries to get it how I want it.
-Once I’m done, I copy the final embroidery file from my output directory, just to avoid accidentally overwriting it in the future.
+Then go back and tweak your design.
+Hopefully it only takes a few tries to get it how you want it.
+Once you’re done, copy the final embroidery file from your output directory, just to avoid accidentally overwriting it in the future.